SOUTH RIDGE ELEMENTARY

 - Encourage parents to participate in the annual parent survey requesting parental input on school improvement efforts.

-This South Ridge Elementary Parental Involvement Plan have been developed/revised jointly with, and agreed upon with, parents of children participating in Title I program, as evidenced by meeting minutes.
+This South Ridge Elementary Parental and Family Engagement Plan has been developed/revised jointly with, and agreed upon with, parents of children participating in Title I program, as evidenced by meeting minutes.

-The Parental Involvement Plan was developed/revised by South Ridge Elementary on December 7, 2016 and will be in effect for the period of 2016-17 school year.
-The school will distribute the Parent Involvement Plan to all parents of participating Title I children and make it available to the community on or before January 13, 2016.
+The Parental and Family Engagement Plan was developed/revised by South Ridge Elementary on November 18, 2020 and will be in effect for the period of 2020-21 school year.
+The school will distribute the Parent and Family Engagement Plan to all parents of participating Title I children and make it available to the community on or before the end of the first trimester.